 Each year, Year 9 students engage in an Outreach experience to Far North Queensland.
-Year 9 was chosen for this experience for a number of reasons:
+The Year 9 cohort is chosen for this experience for a number of reasons:

-- It is a time when they are trying to become more independent and the Outreach experience fosters this independence in a safe environment.
+- It is a time when Year 9 students are trying to become more independent and the outreach experience fosters this independence in a safe environment.

-- It provides students with a community service experience, strongly supported by teachers, so that in Year 10 and beyond students can continue this experience in their own time.
+- It provides these students with a community service experience, strongly supported by teachers, so that in Year 10 and beyond, students can continue this experience in their own time.

 - The physical environment of FNQ is largely classified world heritage and allows students to appreciate the glory of creation and to find a place of prayer and reflection.

 Over the course of the two weeks in Far North Queensland, students have the opportunity to engage with a number of indigenous communities.
 Through these experiences they develop a shared understanding of the injustice indigenous people have faced in the past and the issues they must confront in the present.
 After the experience students will understand their responsibilities for the future.